rgwilton/iana-yang-guidance/iana-guidance-summary.md

-# IANA YANG Module Update Guidance - Summary Document
+# IANA and RFC Editor YANG Module Management Guidance - Summary Document

-This document provides comprehensive guidance for IANA staff on managing YANG modules, particularly those derived from IANA registries.
-It addresses common scenarios and provides clear classification of changes.
+This document provides comprehensive guidance for IANA staff and the RFC Editor on managing YANG modules.
+It addresses two primary scenarios:

+1. **YANG Modules in RFCs**: Managing YANG modules contained in documents approved by the IESG that are being published as RFCs
+2. **IANA-Maintained YANG Modules**: Managing YANG modules derived from IANA registries when those registries are updated

+This summary document complements the formal IETF draft "Guidance for Managing YANG Modules in RFCs and IANA Registries" (draft-verdt-iana-yang-guidance).

 ## Background

 YANG modules are used to model network management data and protocols.
-IANA maintains several YANG modules that are derived directly from IANA registries (such as interface types, routing types, etc.).
-When registries are updated, the corresponding YANG modules must also be updated following specific versioning rules.
+The IETF publishes YANG modules as part of RFCs, and IANA maintains several YANG modules that are derived directly from IANA registries (such as interface types, routing types, etc.).

+When an RFC containing a YANG module is published, both the RFC Editor and IANA have responsibilities to ensure the module is correctly versioned and published.
+When IANA registries are updated, the corresponding YANG modules must also be updated following specific versioning rules.

+## Document Context and Updates

+**Original Creation**: This guidance was created in response to questions from IANA staff (Amanda Baber and Sabrina Tanamal) regarding how to correctly version YANG modules when registries are updated.

+**Major Restructuring (December 2025)**: The document was significantly restructured to:
+- Expand the scope from IANA-only guidance to cover both RFC Editor and IANA responsibilities
+- Clarify the two distinct processes: (1) RFC publication workflow and (2) IANA registry update workflow
+- Emphasize that this is informational guidance rather than strict rules
+- Provide more detailed workflow steps for both the RFC Editor and IANA
+- Move detailed tooling guidance to an appendix with explanations of purpose, usage, and interpretation
+- Reorganize scenarios into a comprehensive appendix with detailed examples

 ## Key Concepts